vuejs/vuepress/packages/docs/docs/guide/deploy.md

         CNAME: https://www.xxx.com
 ```

-For more information, you can see [jenkey2011/vuepress-deploy](https://github.com/jenkey2011/vuepress-deploy/)
+For more information, you can checkout [jenkey2011/vuepress-deploy](https://github.com/jenkey2011/vuepress-deploy/).

 ### GitHub Pages and Travis CI